Table of Contents Show

 | Schönbrunn Palace | Vienna, Austria | 1696–1712 | 1,441 rooms, monumental gardens, Habsburg imperial residence |

-Baroque vs. Romanesque Architecture: Key Differences
+Baroque vs Romanesque Architecture: Key Differences

 If we compare these two movements, the most decisive difference is decoration and emotional register.
 The architecture romanesque tradition emphasized structural solidity and devotional sculpture, while baroque art and architecture characteristics favored theatrical grandeur and emotional persuasion.
+According to Smarthistory’s introduction to Baroque art, the style emerged directly from the Council of Trent’s reforms, which called for religious art that would communicate directly and powerfully to the faithful.
+The contrast with the monastic austerity of Romanesque could not be sharper.

 | Feature | Romanesque (c.
 1000–1150) | Baroque (c.
 1580–1750) |